Laica-Lunasys/LunaConomy/README.md

 it) with contractual assumptions of liability to the recipient, for any liability that these contractual assumptions directly impose on those licensors and authors.
-All other non-permissive additional terms are considered Òfurther restrictionsÓ within the meaning of section 10.
+All other non-permissive additional terms are considered ï¿½further restrictionsï¿½ within the meaning of section 10.
 If the Program as you received it, or any part of it, contains a notice stating that it is governed by this License along with a term that is a further restriction, you may remove that term.
 If a license document contains